open/close all folders

 - Evil Counterpart: To Twilight.
 Both were young unicorns who dreamed of being accepted into Princess Celestia's School for Gifted Unicorns, but whereas Twilight was able to get in and become a prodigy of magic, Tempest's horn was shattered, ending her dream of going into school and instead focusing on her physical prowess.
 Also, whereas Twilight started out as an anti-social bookworm who later wound up embracing friendship, Tempest had plenty of friends before her accident drove a wedge between them, making her bitter and lonely.
 They also both have smaller animal assistants who they share a close bond with.

 - Fictional Disability: She's a unicorn whose horn was severed in a foalhood accident, costing her the ability to use magic properly.
-She's still at least partially capable of casting spells, as she's seen with magic swirling around her horn, but she mostly relies on magitek weaponry (like bombs) to get the job done instead.
+She's still at least partially capable of magic, as she's seen with magic swirling around her horn, but said magic seems limited to shocking or explosive blasts and so she mostly relies on magical weaponry or physical skill to get the job done instead.

-- Freudian Excuse: She lost her horn as a filly, and with it, her dreams of both enrolling in Celestia's School for Gifted Unicorns with her friends, and becoming an alicorn princess.
+- Freudian Excuse: She lost her horn as a filly, and with it, her dreams of both enrolling in Celestia's School for Gifted Unicorns with her friends.
 This eventually spurred her to run away from Equestria, believing she had nothing left there.
 In the years that followed, the hardships she endured to eke out a living before entering the Storm King's service hardened her into a bitter and ruthless mare.

 - From Nobody to Nightmare: Tempest went from being any other unicorn you'd find in Equestria to the Storm King's most ruthless enforcer and Bounty Hunter.

-- The Heavy: While the Storm King is the Big Bad, Tempest is the villain who actively hunts the Mane Six.
+- The Heavy: While the Storm King is the Big Bad, Tempest is the villain who actively hunts Twilight after she and the other Mane Six escape her invasion.

 - I Have Many Names: The Stormy Road to Canterlot shows that Tempest Shadow wasn't her original name, and that before she entered the Storm King's employ she went by aliases like "Caramel Chip" and "Cherry Pie".
-The "Look and Find" book, released ahead of the movie, reveals that her real name is Fizzlepop Berrytwist.
+At the end of the movie, she reveals that her real name is Fizzlepop Berrytwist.

 - I Just Want to Be Normal: Being a unicorn who can't use magic because of her missing horn, her end goal of helping the Storm King take Equestria's magic is so she can use it to restore her horn and become an ordinary unicorn again.